impulsemk/eve/docs/config.rst

 ``PAGINATION_DEFAULT``              Default value for QUERY_MAX_RESULTS.
                                     Defaults to 25.

+``OPTMIMIZE_PAGINATION_FOR_SPEED``  Set this to ``True`` to improve pagination
+                                    performance at the cost of less/inaccurate
+                                    metadata.
+When optimization is active no
+                                    count operation, which can be slow on large collections, is performed on the database.
+                                    This does have a few consequences, however.
+                                    Firstly, no document count is returned.
+                                    Secondly, ``HATEOAS`` is less accurate: no
+                                    last page link is available and next page link is always included, even on last page.
+                                    Defaults to ``False`` (slower, document
+                                    count available; accurate HATEOAS).

 ``QUERY_WHERE``                     Key for the filters query parameter.
 Defaults to ``where``.

 ``QUERY_SORT``                      Key for the sort query parameter.
 Defaults to ``sort``.